Enis Alushi

 Enis Alushi (born 22 December 1985) is a Kosovan former professional footballer who played as a midfielder.
+Alushi currently serves as Sporting Managing Director of German football club BFC Dynamo.

 Club career

 1. FC Nürnberg

 On 28 July 2016, Alushi joined 2.
 Bundesliga side 1.
 FC Nürnberg.
 His debut with 1.
 FC Nürnberg came on 6 August in first matchday of 2016–17 2.
 Bundesliga against Dynamo Dresden, starting the match before being substituted off in the last minute for Even Hovland.

 Loan at Maccabi Haifa

 On 17 January 2017, Alushi joined Israeli Premier League side Maccabi Haifa, on a five-month-long loan.
 On 30 January 2017, he made his debut in a 2–2 home draw against Maccabi Tel Aviv after being named in the starting line-up.

 Return from loan

 On 5 August 2017, Alushi after return from loan made his debut with reserve team in a 4–0 home win against FC Pipinsried, starting the match before being substituted off in the 74th minute for Issaka Mouhaman.
 On 19 May 2018, it was confirmed that Alushi had left 1.
 FC Nürnberg.